Dropshipping vs ecommerce: a detailed comparison

 No contact with stock

-The good thing about having no contact with stock is that the onus isn’t on you to keep on top of stock levels.
-You don’t need to update your website (unless your supplier runs out of product), so there’s one less thing for you to manage.
-This pushes the responsibility to your supplier, so you can focus solely on your customers.
+The good thing about having no contact with stock is that the onus is on you supplier, rather than you, to keep on top of stock levels.

 No staff